patrickn/neaveynet-hugo/content/post/hungary.md

 I was heading for Baja, because I'd always wanted to go there and the fact that the Baja that I had always wanted to go to was in California didn't seem to matter at the time.
 So I found a hotel and checked in, just as a 19 strong group of Netherlands bikers were also trying to check in.
 Surprisingly I managed to get a room and even decided to stay an extra night.
 There's not a lot going on in Baja, once you've walked around the centre and had an ice cream you've pretty much seen it all.
 There is quit a nice beach though, it's on a small tributary of the Danube.

 I did find a few small trails on my way through Hungary, I was also sent up a few dead ends by the satnav.
-I thinks the roads are changing fast round here.
+I think the roads are changing fast round here.

 {{< youtube omYgTP0DUcU >}}